-- Your local Age UK may be able to support you or be aware of local provisions being made in your area.
+- Your local Age UK may be able to support you or help you find local provisions being made in your area.
 You can find their contact details here by entering your postcode.

-- Community aid groups have been created in response to the coronavirus and offer help to those in need in the community.
-Most of these can be accessed via social media such as Facebook or Twitter
+- Community aid groups offer help to those in need in the community.
+Most of these can be accessed via social media platforms, such as Facebook or Twitter.

-- Your local council may be able to support you or signpost to those who can.
+- Your local council may be able to support you or direct you to those who can.
 You can find your council here.